Priscaruso/Desafios-DIO/README.md

 Desafio2_DIO.py : A task that wants you to write a code that shows the first ten values of a vector in the format N[i] = x.
 The first value of x is equal to the first integer input value that the user types and the next values of x will be equal to the double of the previous ones.

+Desafio3_DIO.py: An exercise that requests you to create a code that prints the value of the triangle perimeter if you enter 3 input values that attend the condition for being a triangle.
+If these values don't attend the triangle condition, then the output will be the value of the trapezium area.
+The triangle perimeter is the sum of the triangle sizes.